starling021/toron/README.md

 * A lot of different payloads.

 ```
-There are a lot of different payloads in Thoron
+There are a lot of different Linux payloads in
-Framework such as Shell and Python payloads.
+Thoron Framework such as Shell and Python payloads.
 ```

 * Powerful ThorCat listener.